 |General health||Good, not pregnant or breastfeeding|

+We offer laser eye surgery (and other types of vision correction) in Sydney, Melbourne, Brisbane and Townsville.
 Once you have had a comprehensive assessment to determine which procedure is most suitable for you, you will be provided with the full cost.
-As a rough guide, laser vision correction can cost between $2600 to $3400 per eye.
+As a rough guide, laser eye surgery can cost between $2600 to $3400 per eye.
 When comparing laser vision correction with a lifetime of glasses or contact lenses, you might be surprised to find out which is the more cost-effective option.

-Please note that Medicare does not rebate any of the cost of laser eye surgery.
+Please note that Medicare does not rebate any of the cost of laser eye surgery, however many health insurers will cover some or all of the cost.
 You will need to check with your health insurer as to whether your level of cover includes rebates for laser eye surgery.

 Medibank members with selected extras and packaged covers can receive 15% off surgical fees if they have their procedure performed at Vision Eye Institute.

-When comparing providers, make sure you get an accurate indication of all charges that you will incur before, during and after your laser eye surgery procedure (including enhancement or follow-up procedures) and read our checklist of questions to ask potential surgeons.
+When comparing providers, make sure you get an accurate indication of all charges that you will incur before, during and after your laser eye surgery procedure (including enhancement or follow-up procedures).

 After preparing the first eye, the surgeon will use the femtosecond laser to create a flap in the top layer of the cornea (the epithelium and stroma), exposing the tissue bed underneath.
 The excimer laser is then used to gently and precisely reshape this corneal tissue bed to correct the patient’s refractive error.
 Finally, the surgeon places the corneal flap back in its original position.

+LASIK laser eye correction is painless.
+You may feel some pressure on the eye but no discomfort.
 Because the flap adheres to the corneal bed, the healing process begins immediately.
-The eye has a remarkable ability to heal itself and patients are able to return to most of their daily activities the next day.Learn more
+The eye has a remarkable ability to heal itself and patients are able to return to most of their daily activities the next day.1Learn more

-The latest in refractive technology is the one-step, one-laser small incision lenticule extraction (SMILE) procedure.
-SMILE is minimally invasive, keyhole surgery – the laser makes a tiny 3 mm incision and then creates a disc (lenticule) of corneal tissue.
-This disc is then removed to reshape the cornea and correct the refractive error.
+Available at our Chatswood clinic, SMILE (small incision lenticule extraction) is a one-step, one-laser procedure using minimally invasive, keyhole surgery – the laser makes a tiny 3 mm incision and then creates a disc (lenticule) of corneal tissue.
+The laser eye surgeon then gently removes the disc to reshape the cornea and correct the refractive error.
 Since no flap was created, the top layer of the cornea is essentially intact.
 Unfortunately, SMILE is not currently available to treat long-sightedness (hyperopia or presbyopia).

 Certain patients may be better suited to SMILE laser surgery, including people with a high degree of short-sightedness, athletes who play contact sports and people at a higher risk of developing dry eye after surgery.Learn more

 Advanced surface laser ablation (ASLA) is also known as photorefractive keratectomy or PRK.
-This technique uses a topical solution to soften the top layer of corneal cells, allowing them to be gently removed.
+During this procedure, the laser eye doctor uses a topical solution to soften the top layer of corneal cells, allowing them to be gently removed.
 The excimer laser is then used to reshape the exposed corneal tissue bed to correct the patient’s refractive error.
 Once the procedure is complete, a ‘bandage’ contact lens is placed on top of the eye for 4 days to aid the healing process.

-ASLA is generally the procedure of choice for patients who have a thin cornea.Learn more
+ASLA is generally the procedure of choice for patients who have thin or unusual corneas.Learn more

 Monovision can be achieved using laser eye surgery (e.g. LASIK or ASLA) or artificial lenses (e.g. replacement lenses or implantable phakic lenses).